Digital-Media/HagenbergThesis/ctan/hagenberg-thesis/README.md

-# The `hgb` Thesis Package
+# The `hagenberg-thesis` Package

-The **hgb** ("Hagenberg") package is a collection of modern LaTeX templates for university theses (bachelor, master or diploma programs) and related documents.
+This package is a collection of modern LaTeX templates for university theses (bachelor, master or diploma programs) and related documents.
 This manual describes the main features of this package.
 Pre-configured document templates for English and German manuscripts and a complete tutorial are available on the package’s home repository.